blueraspberrypi/phoster/README.md

 Background:

 Agisoft Photoscan allows the use of coded targets, which are detected automatically with high accuracy.
 Any two targets can be used to create a scalebar, which stores the distance between the two targets.
-Scalebars allow scans to conform the real-world dimensions of the scanned object, and may improve scan accuracy.
+Scalebars allow scans to conform to the real-world dimensions of the scanned object, and may improve scan accuracy.